Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 5 from 20 votes

-Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.
+Our easy crostata is soft on the bottom, crusty on the edge, and filled with fruity jam, pastry cream, or hazelnut spread.

-Crostata is the most popular homemade dessert in Italy because it's easy to make with a few simple pantry staples, it bakes in 30 minutes, and everyone loves it!
+Crostata is Italy's most popular homemade dessert because it's simple to make with a few pantry staples.
+It bakes in 30 minutes and is a delicious treat or dessert.

 Prep Time: 20 minutes